NVIDIA/DALI/docs/supported_ops.rst

 The expressions used will be incorporated into the Pipeline without the need to explicitly instantiate operators and will describe element-wise operations on Tensors.

-At least one of the inputs must be a Tensor input that is returned by other DALI Operator.
+At least one of the inputs must be a TensorList input that is returned by other DALI Operator.
 The other can be :meth:`nvidia.dali.types.Constant` or regular Python value of type `bool`, `int` or `float`.

 As the operations performed are element-wise, the shapes of all operands must match.